<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 This can also help you to plan schedules ahead of time, since most customers set arrival times at least one day in advance.

-#4 Lower operational costs
+#4 Lower Operational Costs

 Because you know the exact date and time when you have to fulfill orders you can reduce operational expenses by routing delivery vehicles ahead of time.